FarahIbrar/Programming-in-Python/practice_files/README.md

 # Practice Files

-This folder contains only files that was used to practice first to familiarise myself with Jupyter Notebook.
+This folder contains only files that were used to practice first to familiarise myself with Jupyter Notebook.